risk-first/website/menagerie/Communication-Risk.md

 ...
 ```

 In this case, Google's server is telling us that the web page has changed address.
-The `301` is a status code meaning the page has moved:  Instead of `http://google.com/preferences`, we want `http://www.google.com/preferences`.
+The `301` is a status code meaning the page has moved:  instead of `http://google.com/preferences`, we want `http://www.google.com/preferences`.

 ### Summary